Purpose, meaning, and the big question of what we are doing here are all areas I’ve struggled with for most of my young adult life.

 The older I’ve become, the more I’ve realised the importance of social connections and being around people with shared values.

-But not only that, I’ve also realised that even with those who may see the world differently from me, there is always something to learn, and a way we can connect – even if it’s small.
+But not only that, but I’ve also realised that even with those who may see the world differently from me, there is always something to learn, and a way we can connect – even if it’s small.

 That doesn’t mean I’ll be inviting them to my next birthday party or buying them a Christmas present this year.
 But it does mean navigating life with an open mind (and heart) to how we can connect and relate to others, despite different, often conflicting world views.